 Providing education and reassurance as part of a calm, unhurried appointment

-The goal in the pre-surgical period is to arrive at your surgery date moving as well as possible and with as clear a picture of what’s ahead as you can have.
+The goal in the pre-surgical period is to arrive at your surgery date moving as well as possible and with as clear a picture of what is ahead as you can have.
 Massage therapy can support both.

 A Practical Starting Point

-If you’re on a wait list for TKR or THR, here are some steps worth taking now:
+If you are on a wait list for knee or hip replacement, here are some steps worth taking now:

 Start or maintain gentle activity — walking, pool exercise at the Tournament Capital Centre, or whatever is tolerable

-Pay attention to what you’ve been told about your diagnosis and notice whether it’s made you more fearful of movement or more confident
+Pay attention to what you have been told about your diagnosis and notice whether it has made you more fearful of movement or more confident

 Consider whether hands-on support alongside your prehab routine would be useful